William John Locke: Biography

 In 1894 he published his first novel, At the Gate of Samaria, but he did not achieve real success for another decade, with The Morals of Marcus Ordeyne (1905) and The Beloved Vagabond (1906).
 Chambers Biographical Dictionary wrote of his "long series of novels and plays which with their charmingly written sentimental themes had such a success during his life in both Britain and America....
 His plays, some of which were dramatised versions of his novels, were all produced with success on the London Stage" (p.
 836).

 On 19 May 1911, Locke married Aimee Maxwell Close (née Heath), the divorced wife of Percy Hamilton Close, in Chelsea in London.
 The wedding was attended by Alice Baines and James Douglas.

 Five times Locke's books made the list of best-selling novels in the United States for the year.
-His works have been made into 24 motion pictures the most recent of which was Ladies in Lavender, filmed in 2004 and starring Dame Judi Dench and Maggie Smith.
+His works have been made into 24 films, one being Ladies in Lavender, filmed in 2004 and starring Judi Dench and Maggie Smith.
 Adapted to the screen by Charles Dance, it was based on Locke's 1916 short story of the same title that had been published in a collection entitled "Faraway Stories."
 Probably the most famous of Locke's books adapted to the screen was the 1918 production of Stella Maris starring Mary Pickford.
 In addition, four of his books were made into Broadway plays, two of which Locke wrote and were produced by Charles Frohman.

+In the early twentieth century Locke lived at Corner Hall, Hemel Hempstead in England.